 JWST will be launched on board an Ariane V ECA rocket from the European Spaceport of Kourou, in French Guiana.
-One technical challenge is trying to pack a 6.5-m telescope and the even larger sun-shield of the JWST into a 5 m diameter rocket, described as ‘a bit like designing a ship in a bottle’.
+One technical challenge is trying to pack the 6.5-m telescope and the even larger sun-shield of the JWST into a 5 m diameter rocket, described as ‘a bit like designing a ship in a bottle’.
 As such, JWST will be launched in a folded position and will deploy once in space, during the first three weeks of its travel to its final orbit around the Lagrange point 2 (L2).

 The Near Infrared Camera (NIRCam) is mainly designed for imaging studies and the detection of faint objects.
 The topics for which NIRCam will be invaluable include the search for the first stars, star clusters and galaxy cores that formed after the Big Bang; the study of far distant galaxies seen in the process of formation or merging; the detection of light distortion due to dark matter; the discovery of supernovae in remote galaxies; studies of the stellar population in nearby galaxies, of young stars in the Milky Way and of Kuiper Belt objects in our Solar System.

 The Mid-Infrared Camera and Spectrograph (MIRI) is an essential tool for studying extremely old and distant stellar populations; regions of intense star formation that are hidden behind thick layers of obscuring dust; hydrogen emission from previously unthinkable distances; the physics of protostars; Kuiper Belt objects and faint comets.
 It will also be used to study extra-solar planets.

 The James Webb Space Telescope was formerly known as the Next Generation Space Telescope (NGST).
 Due for launch on an Ariane 5, it will follow in HST’s footsteps.
 ESA has participated actively in both missions from the very beginning, bringing huge scientific benefits to European astronomers, while promoting competitiveness and cross-border collaboration within European science as a whole.
 NASA and ESA, joined by the Canadian Space Agency, have collaborated on JWST since 1997.